 Common mistakes

-- Bundling 3+ changes in one experiment — cannot tell what caused the lift.
+- Bundling 3+ changes in one experiment — you cannot tell what caused the lift.

-- Calling a 1-point lift a “win” without checking statistical significance.
+- Calling a 1-point move a “win” without a confidence interval or significance check.

-- Forgetting guardrails — improving D1 while spiking opt-out rate is a loss.
+- Forgetting guardrails — lifting D1 while spiking the opt-out rate is a net loss.

 - Cohort window too short — D30 tests need 6+ weeks, no shortcuts.